-- Microsoft .NET Framework-Microsoft .NET Framework version 4.5.1 is required. - System memory-The minimum system memory on each server is 1 GB. - Disk types-Source virtual machines can use raw, pass-through, or differencing disks, however, they will be virtual hard disks on the replica on the target. - Disk space for program files-This is the amount of disk space needed for the Carbonite Availability program files. - Server name-Carbonite Availability includes Unicode file system support, but your server name must still be in ASCII format.
+- Microsoft Bitlocker-Consider the following if you want to protect a volume that is locked with Microsoft Bitlocker: - Volumes that are locked with Bitlocker are not available in the Workload items panel during the job creation process and cannot be selected for mirroring and replication. - If you want to protect a locked volume, you must unlock the volume before creating the job, and the volume must remain unlocked until after the mirror is complete. - Make sure that you do not unlock a volume and then relock it before the mirroring process is complete.
+This action can cause Carbonite Availability to enter an infinite retry loop or fail with an error and put the connection into a "Mirror Required" state. - Microsoft .NET Framework-Microsoft .NET Framework version 4.8 is required. - System memory-The minimum system memory on each server is 1 GB. - Disk types-Source virtual machines can use raw, pass-through, or differencing disks, however, they will be virtual hard disks on the replica on the target. - Disk space for program files-This is the amount of disk space needed for the Carbonite Availability program files. - Server name-Carbonite Availability includes Unicode file system support, but your server name must still be in ASCII format.
+Additionally, all Carbonite Availability servers must have a unique server name.